gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The API jar will only include classes that belong to those packages.
 As a consequence:
    - trying to compile a consumer that accesses a class which which doesn't belong to the list of exported packages will result in a compile time error.
    - updating a non-API class will not result in the compilation of downstream consumers.
+   - updating an API class without changing the ABI (application binary interface) will not result in the compilation of downstream dependencies.
+In particular: changing the implementation in a method body, renaming parameters, adding a private method, ... will not change the public API of a class, so classes depending on this API will not be recompiled.

 #### `$.p` expressions in DSL rules